uabrc/uabrc.github.io/docs/data_management/lts/interfaces.md

 pip install s3cmd
 ```

 Please note that the instructions mentioned above are specific to the Cheaha system.
-To transfer data between your personal computer and LTS, you will need to install `s3cmd` or `s5cmd` on your machine.
-Please refer to this [section](#installation-of-s3cmd-and-s5cmd-on-personal-systems-without-anaconda) for installation instructions specific to your operating system.
+To transfer data between your individual computer and LTS, you will need to install `s3cmd` or `s5cmd` on your machine.
+Please refer to this [section](#installation-of-s3cmd-and-s5cmd-on-individual-systems-without-anaconda) for installation instructions specific to your operating system.

 <!-- markdownlint-disable MD046 -->
 !!! note